arantespp/arantespp.com/posts/zettelkasten/parkinsons-law.md

   - _"Data expands to fill the space available for storage."_
     - **Is there a kind of "energy" concept here whose principle is the same as the potential energy that makes a fluid fills the area of a space?** I mean, if we drop a viscous fluid on the floor, it'll expand until the elements that was on top remain at the same level of the bottom elements.
       - The system had some gravitational potential energy of the top elements and this energy was reduced to a minimum.

+## Questions

+- What are the characteristics of the organizations in which the Parkinson's Law happens?

+- What are the characteristics of the organizations in which the Parkinson's Law doesn't happen?

 ## References